 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Have you ever found (as a blogger or as a reader of a blog's feed) that sometimes it seems the feed just seems to stop working?
+And I may revise the content as necessary.Have you ever found (as a blogger or as a reader of a blog's feed) that sometimes it seems the feed just seems to stop working?
 It could be that it's become invalid.
 Here's a tip.

 Bloggers: you really should validate your feed on every new submission.
 You never know when some special character you used (or copy/pasted from elsewhere) might make your feed invalid.

 In this entry, I propose a couple of possible solutions, either that you may find or that you can easily add to your own blog.

 Validating your feed.
 Does your blogging tool do it?